 The General Meeting is convened by a notice, which includes an agenda stating the items to be discussed and the location and time of the General Meeting.
 For the annual General Meeting, the agenda will generally include, among other things, the management report (as far as required by law), the adoption of our annual accounts and the granting of discharge from liability to members of the Board for actions in respect of their management during the preceding financial year.
-In addition, the agenda for a General Meeting, alone or jointly representing at least 3% of the issued share capital, have the right to request the inclusion of additional items on the agenda of General Meetings.
+In addition, the agenda for a General Meeting includes such additional items as determined by the Board.
+Pursuant to Dutch law, one or more shareholders and/or others entitled to attend General Meetings, alone or jointly representing at least 3% of the issued share capital, have the right to request the inclusion of additional items on the agenda of General Meetings.
 Such requests must be made in writing, and may include a proposal for a shareholder resolution, and must be received by us no later than on the 60th day before the day the relevant General Meeting is scheduled to be held.
-In accordance with the DCGC, a shareholder is expected to exercise the right of putting an item on the agenda only after consulting the Board in that respect.
+In accordance with the DCGC (as defined below), a shareholder is expected to exercise the right of putting an item on the agenda only after consulting the Board in that respect.
 If one or more shareholders intend to request that an item be put on the agenda that may result in a change in the Company's strategy, the Board may invoke a response time of a maximum of 180 days from the moment the Board is informed of the request.
 No resolutions may be adopted on items other than those that have been included in the agenda (unless the resolution would be adopted unanimously during a meeting where the entire issued capital of the Company is present or represented).

-On May 1, 2021, a new legislative amendment to the Dutch Civil Code entered into force pursuant to which the Board may invoke a statutory coolingoff period up to a maximum of 250 days (wettelijke bedenktijd).
-For the Company, this means that the new rules will apply in case:
+In addition to the DCGC, the Board may invoke a statutory cooling-off period up to a maximum of 250 days (wettelijke bedenktijd) as set out in the Dutch Civil Code.
+For the Company, the statutory cooling-off period will apply in case:

-- shareholders requesting the Board to have the General Meeting consider a proposal for the appointment, suspension or dismissal of one or more directors, or a proposal for the amendment of one or more provisions in the articles of association relating thereto; or - a public offer for shares in the capital of the Company is announced or made without the bidder and the Company having been reached agreement about the offer; and - only if the Board also considers the relevant situation to be substantially contrary to the interests of the Company and its affiliated enterprises.
+- shareholders requesting the Board to have the General Meeting consider a proposal for the appointment, suspension or dismissal of one or more directors, or a proposal for the amendment of one or more provisions in the articles of association relating thereto; or - a public offer for shares in the capital of the Company is announced or made without the bidder and the Company having been reached agreement about the offer; and - · only if the Board also considers the relevant situation to be substantially contrary to the interests of the Company and its affiliated enterprises.